 Don't be fooled into thinking Surfshark's a poor imitation of a VPN.
 It's fully functional, works perfectly for streaming and also offers unlimited simultaneous connections.
 And now, the price is a staggering $2.49 a month.View Deal

 Best Amazon Fire Stick VPN in 2021

-ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least Amazon's range of Fire TV devices.
+ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best service in a lot of situations – not least Amazon's range of Fire TV devices.
 With a dedicated app available in the Appstore you’ll have no hassle setting it up, and it’ll get you streaming geo-blocked content in no time.

 What puts it head and shoulders above the rest, though, is its polished apps, excellent in-depth functions and searing performance.
 Express's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.

 Upon opening it you’ll be able to get connected in a single click, or, if you want to start exploring the world’s content, you can open up the server list and pick from over 3,000 options in 90+ countries.
 With that kind of variety, there's little you can’t watch.

 However, none of that’s any good if you don’t have great connection speeds, and ExpressVPN delivers here, too.
 On short-distance connections it has barely any affect on your connection, and it maintains swift and reliable connections when hopping further abroad.